-Temperature - A, B, C
+Temperature -A, B, C

-The temperature grades are A (the highest), B, and C, representing the tire's resistance to the generation of heat and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.
+The temperature grades are A (the highest), B, and C, representing the tire's resistance to the generation of heat, and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.
 Sustained high temperature can cause the material of the tire to degenerate and reduce tire life, and excessive temperature can lead to sudden tire failure.
-The grade C corresponds to a level of performance, which all passenger vehicle tires must meet under the Federal Motor Vehicle Safety Standard No. 109.
+The Grade C corresponds to a level of performance which all passenger car tires must meet under the Federal Motor Vehicle Safety Standard No. 109.
 Grades B and A represent higher levels of performance on the laboratory test wheel than the minimum required by law.

 Warning: The temperature grade for this tire is established for a tire that is properly inflated and not overloaded.
 Excessive speed, underinflation, or excessive loading, either separately or in combination, can cause heat buildup and possible tire failure.
+The tires that came on your vehicle have a number of markings.
+Those you should be aware of are described below.